Fiware/showcase.gsma.dataModels/specs/gsma.md

 ### Introduction
 This document describes the IoT-BD instance developed under the [GSMA IoT Big Data Project](https://www.gsma.com/iot/connected-living-mobilising-the-internet-of-things/), part of GSMA’s Connected Living Programme.
-Such instance was originally developed by Telefónica and later transferred to the FIWARE Foundation e.V.

 ### Public Data sources
 Here there is a description of the original public data sources used to perform data harmonization.